sunilson/My-Ticker/README.md

 ## Authentication

 The authentication is being handled with Firebase.
-Every new user is logged in anonymously and can already watch, like, share, search and comment Livetickers.
+Every new user is logged in anonymously and can watch, like, share, search and comment Livetickers.

 To create a channel, subscribe to other channels and create Livetickers the user needs to register with his email or a Google account.